Things to Do

 Our farming year starts in the spring, like everything we do the timing is very weather dependant.
 Some years we can sow oats in February but mostly it is March and April before the soil dries out and warms up.
 As organic farmers getting a good seed bed for sowing oats is crucial for the development of the crop.
 We don’t use any chemicals for weed control so we need the oats seed to get off to a good start and hopefully outgrow the weeds.

-Sunflowers and other crops to feed wild birds through the winter are sown in May along with plots of Dahlias, Gladiolus, and summer flower mixes.
-The flowers are grown for pick your own blooms or as bouquets.
+Mixed seeds are sown in May to feed wild birds through the winter.with plots of Dahlias and and summer flower mixes are grown for PYO., for florists and buckets to order.
 River banks are bursting with wild flowers and bees are buzzing.
 Cliftonhill Farm is a beautiful place for holiday guests to relax and enjoy the beauty of our patch in Scotland.

 Harvest is in August when we cut the oats and take them into store for use throughout the following winter.
 The oats are milled in batches throughout the year into porridge oat flakes in Kelso to supply Nairn’s who make them into oatcakes, and we also bag and sell them as Eden Valley Oats.
 I am sure that you will find a bag in your cottage or Hideaway!